 We are very grateful to the many organisations, schools and individuals that support this outreach.
 Maybe you can help too?

 DONATIONS: We can use most food that is safe to eat so contact us if you can donate some (though please don't leave food at our doors anonymously as if we cannot verify its origin we have to throw it away).
 We are not a food bank but can often find ways of giving out food we cannot use.
 We can sometimes do the same with men's clothes and basic toiletries.
 Just contact us first to check that we can use your gift.
 And it goes without saying that we can use money!

 NETWORK: If you can tell people about us that helps too.
 Mention us when you meet friends and business colleagues or share links from the soup kitchen's Facebook page.

 If you think that can help in any way please contact us at firstname.lastname@example.org.
-Or leave a message on the Church phone number.
+Or, if you don't have email access, leave a returnable message on the Church phone number.
 Thanks!

 Housing advice helpline

 Shelter provides a free, national telephone advice line staffed by trained housing advisers.
 They have helped thousands of people, from finding them a place to sleep to suggesting how to handle mortgage arrears.

 Calls are free from UK landlines and main mobile networks (Virgin, Orange, 3, T-mobile, Vodafone and O2).
 Typetalk calls to the helpline are welcome.*

 They will answer your call as quickly as they can and treat it confidentially.
 The helpline gets very busy at times, but please keep trying.
 Calls are recorded for training purposes.

 - give you immediate, practical assistance explain your rights, offer advice and guidance